macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 At this time, only generated [Xcode](https://developer.apple.com/xcode/) projects are supported.

-XCode 9 currently does not work, please use Xcode 8

 To generate an Xcode project you will need to use Cmake.
 ```
 brew install cmake yasm